AdobeDocs/cc-everywhere/src/pages/reference/quick_actions/index.md

 ## ExportOption

-Allows you to define export buttons for a Quick Action.
+Allows you to define export buttons for a quick action.

 This is an array of [ExportButton](#exportbutton) and/or [ExportButtonGroup](#exportbuttongroup) type objects.
-When specified with an empty array, a "Download" button will still be generated for the user once the Quick Action is completed.
+When specified with an empty array, a "Download" button will still be generated for the user once the action is completed.

 ## ExportButton